aws/jsii/README.md

     /* Optional.
 Default: null (no icon). */ "iconUrl": "path/to/icon.svg",

     /* Optional.
-Used in conjunction with assemblyOriginatorKey.
+Used in conjunction with assemblyOriginatorKeyFile.
 Default: false. */ "signAssembly": true,

     /* Optional.
 Used in conjunction with signAssembly.
-Default: null. */ "assemblyOriginatorKey": "path/to/key.snk"
+Default: null. */ "assemblyOriginatorKeyFile": "path/to/key.snk"
   }
 }
 ```